brycecube/chrome-utils/README.md

 I've started with wordcount.
 This is a small page with a text box that, whenever changed, will display the number of lines, words, and characters inside.

+Next, Brandon had an idea for converting mph to minutes per mile (and reverse).